 Below is my video tutorial for you to watch.
-As always, click the triangle in the image to watch, and if you are on a phone or tablet hold your device sideways for better viewing.
-If for whatever reason the video doesn’t work in this browser then you can watch it on my YouTube channel HERE.
+Use the triangle on the image to turn on the video.
+If you are on a cellphone or other device, turn it horizontally for better viewing.
+If for whatever reason the video doesn’t work in this browser then you can watch it on my YouTube channel.

-The first part of making this macrame chandelier is the exact same steps I used to make the macrame flush mount light fixture.
-The steps are all again in my video and that’s why it is exactly the same up until mark 8:52 after that I add the hanging part of the chandelier.
+The first part of this tutorial is the same as my macramé flush mount light fixture.
+The steps are all identical until mark 8:52 of the video tutorial.

 For this part, you only need Vertical Lark’s Head knots for the top and Square Knots for the side strands.
 If you measure and cut a piece of macrame yarn 45 feet long, it should be enough to wrap the top part.

-Depending on what basket you bought, you might have different measurements and amounts of metal strands running from top to bottom.
+You might have different measurements and amounts of metal strands depending on what basket you bought.
 I needed 220-inch pieces times 4 per metal section.
-My basket has 18 metal sections running from top to bottom.
-I needed 72 pieces of macrame yarn at 220-inches long to wrap them all.
-Yup, I know, that’s a lot!
+There are 18 metal sections in my basket which meant I needed 72 pieces of macrame yarn at 220 inches long to wrap them all.
+I know that’s a lot!

 This macrame chandelier tutorial would have gotten way too long had I described the exact same steps again.
-So if you need more details then click on over to the macrame flush mount light fixture for more in-depth descriptions.
-The steps are also all in the above video tutorial which is a must-watch should you want to make your own chandelier.
+If you need more details then head on over to the macrame flush mount light fixture for more in-depth descriptions.
+The steps are also in the above video tutorial which is very helpful.

 Top part of the chandelier